 Managing new employees takes time, patience, and a lot of communication.
 You need to train them on the specific procedures at your company, what is expected of them, how they will be evaluated, and how to avoid common mistakes.
 You also have to remember that all individuals learn at different rates and in different ways.
 While the task can seem overwhelming, with the right kind of focus, the rewards can be great, for both you and the new employee.

-Listen To Their Ideas
+Listen to Their Ideas

-Protect Your Senior Employees
+Don't Neglect Your Senior Employees

 Set Realistic Goals